 In 10g, you hide a dashboard by setting an internal attribute.
-In 10g, you hide a dashboard by making the Dashboard folder a hidden folder within its higher-level folder.
+In 11g, you hide a dashboard by making the Dashboard folder a hidden folder within its higher-level folder.
+Note that during upgrade and migration of the catalog, the Hidden attribute was applied to the child folders that contain the hidden dashboards.